opendp/opendp/docs/source/developer/development-environment.rst

 Starter ``/.vscode/settings.json``.
-These settings set ports for locally-hosted documentation, and configures LaTex Workshop to write .pdfs and auxiliary files to ``./out/``.
+These settings configure LaTex Workshop to write .pdfs and auxiliary files to ``./out/``.

 .. code-block:: json